Abdullah-shahzad/Stock_Exchange/README.md

 ## pending
 - authentication
-- required field implementation of swagger
+- Implementing required fields in Swagger for improved validation.